chenxingqiang/jax-ml/doc/modules/preprocessing.rst

    category will be denoted as `None`.

 2. If there is an infrequent category during training, the unknown category will be considered infrequent.
-In the inverse transform, 'infrequent_sklearn' will be used to represent the infrequent category.
+In the inverse transform, 'infrequent_xlearn' will be used to represent the infrequent category.

 Infrequent categories can also be configured using `max_categories`.
 In the